Music Composition & Technology BA/BSc (Hons)

 You will explore the ways and means of creating sound and music to work in flexible, non-linear ways.
 You’ll study the use of sound/music in interactive contexts and develop interactive media soundtrack.
 Building on prior work exploring narrative, you’ll learn to plot and plan digital audio in creative ways.
 You will produce audio/music to an interactive brief, possibly through collaboration.

 This unit introduces you to the current working structures and operations of the UK and global music and media industries, giving insights into how music producers, film/media producers and businesses interact with each other on a creative and commercial basis.
 You’ll explore the roles of various intermediaries that operate, and intervene, between music producers, film/media producers, the rights owners and the users/consumers.

-Beats and Bleeps 2 (BA/BSc)
+Beats and Bleeps 2: Audio Consumption and Theory (BA/BSc)

 Self-Generated Project or Work Experience (BA/BSc)